audreychatillon/epic/README.md

 In the EPICproject folder, edit `project.yaml` and uncomment line 10, adding the flag `--disable-mt` See an example: [project.yaml](https://github.com/audreychatillon/EPICatGELINA/blob/main/project.yaml)

-To compile, in your project folder:
+To compile (after each update of the plungin), in your project folder:
 ```bash
 mkdir build install
 cmake -B build -DCMAKE_INSTALL_PREFIX=install ./